days

 At night, limit your exposure to bright light.
 Reduce your exposure to bright and blue light from electronics 45–60 minutes before bedtime.
 Try reading a book or listening to a podcast instead of reading from your phone in bed.

-Stick to a Sleep Schedule
+Stick To A Sleep Schedule

 Make a plan before your week gets busy.
 Look over your schedule and put together a sleep schedule that you can stick to.
 Go to bed and wake up at close to the same time each day.
 One of the most effective techniques to improve sleep is to keep a regular sleep pattern.
 How many hours do you need?
 According to the Mayo Clinic, The optimal amount of sleep for most adults is seven to eight hours of good sleep each night.

-Rise, Shine, and Exercise
+Rise, Shine, And Exercise

 Regular exercise first thing in the morning can help you sleep better.
 If your lifestyle doesn’t support morning exercise, try to fit it in at least 2–3 hours before you plan to go to bed.

-Become a Napper
+Become A Napper

 Take a short nap when you can.
 If you work shifts and don’t get enough sleep, napping can help you stay awake and avoid a sleep deficit.
 If you are a non-shift person, your nap should only be between 15-30 minutes to avoid interrupting your sleep schedule later that night.

-Avoid Caffeine, Alcohol, and Nicotine
+Avoid Caffeine, Alcohol, And Nicotine

 Caffeine-containing foods and beverages, nicotine products, and alcoholic beverages should be avoided 6 hours before bedtime.
 All three substances have the potential to impact the quality and length of your sleep.